MRC Research Board Chair Vacancy

 - proven ability to exercise judgment across a broad spectrum of policy and research issues

-- experience of conducting peer review with a major funder such as MRC, Wellcome Trust, Cancer Research UK
+- experience of leading peer review with a major funder such as MRC, Wellcome Trust, Cancer Research UK

 - excellent communication skills and experience of chairing in a complex area

-- line management experience at a senior level e.g. research group or university department
+- line management experience at a senior level such as a research group or university department

-- commitment to the MRC’s mission and broad objectives
+- a commitment to the MRC’s mission and broad objectives

-- ability to commit up to two days per week to MRC business.
+- the ability to commit up to two days per week to MRC business.